-I am a Professor and Head of the School of Design at Carnegie Mellon University in Pittsburgh, Pennsylvania.
-Prior to my role as Head, I was Director of Graduate Studies, and prior to that, Program Chair of Industrial Design.
-My core teaching includes How People Work, Research Methods for Design, Design Principles and Practices, and Executive Education.
+I am a Professor in the School of Design at Carnegie Mellon University in Pittsburgh, Pennsylvania.
+I have held prior roles as Head of School, Director of Graduate Studies, and Program Chair of Industrial Design.
+My core teaching includes Human Centered Design, Research Methods for Design, Design Principles and Practices, and Professional Education.
 I have dedicated my teaching and research to methods and practices for human centered design, with an emphasis on design ethnography, participatory design, and the meaning of form in context.

 I am co-author of the book, Universal Methods of Design: 125 Ways to Research Complex Problems, Develop Innovative Ideas, and Design Effective Solutions.
 Beverly, MA: Rockport Publishers, 2019.
 Universal Methods was first released with 100 methods in 2012, and a “Pocket Edition” in 2017.
 Universal Methods has been published in nine languages and an e-book.